yagnavivek/PES_ASIC_CLASS/README.md

 # PES_ASIC_CLASS
 This Repository Guides you to complete ASIC flow from scratch (GUIDE : Kunal Ghosh)

-## The COURSE files are present under those respective dau folders
+## The COURSE files are present under those respective day folders

 ### Solutions to frequenty occuring errors are in Error_solution.md